-608 The SuperKEKB project at KEK is well underway.
-Commissioning of the accelerator is expected to begin 609 in 2015.
-The high luminosity (8×10^{35} cm-2s-1, 40 times larger than KEKB) results mainly from a smaller 610 β^ function and reduced emittance.
-As a result, the vertical beam spread at the interaction point will shrink 611 from ~2 μ m at KEKB to ~60 nm at SuperKEKB.
-In addition, the beam currents will be approximately 612 doubled, and the beam-beam parameter will be increased by 50%.
+The SuperKEKB project at KEK is well underway.
+Commissioning of the accelerator is expected to begin in 2015.
+The high luminosity ( $8 \times 10^{35}$ cm-2s-1, 40 times larger than KEKB) results mainly from a smaller $\beta^$ function and reduced emittance.
+As a result, the vertical beam spread at the interaction point will shrink from ~2 $\mu$ m at KEKB to ~60 nm at SuperKEKB.
+In addition, the beam currents will be approximately doubled, and the beam-beam parameter will be increased by 50%.

-The Belle II detector will be an upgraded version of the Belle detector that can handle the increased 613 backgrounds associated with higher luminosity.
-The inner vertex detector will employ DEPleted Field Effect 614 (DEPFET) pixels located inside a new silicon strip tracker employing the APV25 ASIC (developed for 615 CMS) to handle the large rates.
+The Belle II detector will be an upgraded version of the Belle detector that can handle the increased 615 backgrounds associated with higher luminosity.
+The inner vertex detector will employ DEPleted Field Effect 616 (DEPFET) pixels located inside a new silicon strip tracker employing the APV25 ASIC (developed for 617 CMS) to handle the large rates.
 There will also be a new small-cell drift chamber.
-The particle identification 616 system will consist of an "imaging-time-of-propagation" (iTOP) detector in the barrel region, and an aerogel-617 radiator-based ring-imaging Cherenkov detector in the forward endcap region.
-The iTOP operates in a 618 similar manner as BABAR's DIRC detector, except that the photons are focused with a spherical mirror onto 619 a finely segmented array of multi-channel-plate (MCP) PMTs.
-These MCP PMTs provide precise timing.
-620 which significantly improves the discrimination power between pions and kaons over that provided by imaging 621 alone.
+The particle identification 618 system will consist of an "imaging-time-of-propagation" (iTOP) detector in the barrel region, and an aerogel-619 radiator-based ring-imaging Cherenkov detector in the forward endcap region.
+The iTOP operates in a 620 similar manner as BABAR's DIRC detector, except that the photons are focused with a spherical mirror onto 621 a finely segmented array of multi-channel-plate (MCP) PMTs.
+These MCP PMTs provide precise timing, 622 which significantly improves the discrimination power between pions and kaons over that provided by imaging 623 alone.
 The CsI(Tl) calorimeter will be retained but instrumented with waveform sampling readout.
-The 622 innermost layers of the barrel K_L^0/μ detector, and all layers of the endcap K_L^0/μ detector, will be upgraded 623 to use scintillator in order to accommodate the higher rates.
-Belle II should be ready to roll in by the spring 624 of 2016 after commissioning of SuperKEKB is completed.
-The US groups on Belle II are focusing their 625 efforts on the iTOP and K_L^0/μ systems.
-626
+The 624 innermost layers of the barrel $K_L^0/\mu$ detector, and all layers of the endcap $K_L^0/\mu$ detector, will be upgraded 625 to use scintillator in order to accommodate the higher rates.
+Belle II should be ready to roll in by the spring 626 of 2016 after commissioning of SuperKEKB is completed.
+The US groups on Belle II are focusing their 627 efforts on the iTOP and $K_L^0/\mu$ systems.
+628

-627 1.4.3 Physics potential of hadronic experiments
+629 1.4.3 Physics potential of hadronic experiments

-628 LHCb and its upgrade
+630 LHCb and its upgrade

-Hadron colliders have great potential for studying the decays of particles containing charm and bottom 629 quarks.
-The production cross sections are quite large and the machine luminosities are very high, so more 630 than 100 kHz of b-hadrons within the detector acceptance can be produced per second even at reduced 631 LHC luminosities $(4 \times 10^{32} \text{ cm}^{-2} \text{s}^{-1})$.
-This is a much higher production rate than can be achieved even in 632 the next generation $e^+e^- B$ factories.
-All species of b-flavored hadrons, including B_s , B_c , and b baryons, 633 are produced.
-However, compared to $e^+e^- b$ and charm factories, the environment is much more harsh for 634 experiments.
-At hadron colliders, the b quarks are accompanied by a very high rate of background events; 635 they are produced over a very large range of momenta and angles; and even in b-events of interest there is a 636 complicated underlying event.
-The overall energy of the center of mass of the hard scatter that produces the 637 b quark, which is usually from the collision of a gluon from each beam particle, is not known, so the overall 638 energy constraint that is so useful in e^+e^- colliders is not available.
-These features translate into challenges 639 in triggering, flavor tagging, photon detection and limit the overall efficiency.
-640
+The spectular successes of LHCb have realized some of the great potential for studying the decays of particles 631 containing c and b quarks at hadron colliders.
+The production cross sections are quite large and the machine 632 luminosities are very high, so more than 100 kHz of b-hadrons within the detector acceptance can be produced 633 even at reduced LHC luminosities $(4 \times 10^{32} \text{ cm}^{-2} \text{s}^{-1})$ .
+This is a much higher production rate than can be 634 achieved even in the next generation $e^+e^- B$ factories.
+All species of b-flavored hadrons, including $B_s$ and $B_c$ 635 mesons, and b baryons, are produced.
+However, compared to $e^+e^-$ colliders, the environment is much more 636 harsh for experiments.
+At hadron colliders, the b quarks are accompanied by a very high rate of background 637 events; they are produced over a very large range of momenta and angles; and even in b-events of interest 638 there is a complicated underlying event.
+The overall energy of the center of mass of the hard scatter that 639 produces the b quark, which is usually from the collision of a gluon from each beam particle, is not known.
+640 so the overall energy constraint that is so useful in $e^+e^-$ colliders is not available.
+These features translate 641 into challenges in triggering, flavor tagging, photon detection and limit the overall efficiency.
+642